pubgeo/IARPA-SMART/src/example/output.compare/KR_R002/overall/bas/README.md

 | tp under IoU | The number of detections made by using under-segmentation and the IoU similarity score.
 | tp under IoT | The number of detections made by using under-segmentation and the IoT similarity score (used if the IoU similarity score is insufficient to meet the spatial association thresholds).
 | tp over | The number of detections made by using over-segmentation, in which a single ground truth site is associated with multiple proposals combined together.
-| fp sites | The number of proposed sites that did not detect a positive ground truth site.
+| fp sites | The number of proposed sites that did not detect a positive or an ignore-type ground truth site.
 | fp area (sq km) | The area of the geometric union of the false positive sites.
 | ffpa (sq km) | The fractional (normalized) false positive area. ffpa = fp area / region model area.
 | proposal area (sq km) | The area of the geometric union of the proposed sites.